harddy-bit/Cat-Dog-Classifier-With-Heroku-Deployment/README.md

-# Cat Dog Classifier Using CNN with Heroku Deployment
+# Cat Dog Classifier with Heroku Deployment
 [Play with the App](https://catdogclassifiercnn.herokuapp.com/)

 A simple Flask App that can classify an image as Dog or Cat